calaldees/teachingWorkshops/teacherTraining/pgcap/_etas.md

 Assessment and feedback practice (700 words)
 --------------------------------

 In the PGCE in Secondary Computing course that I deliver, I provide a framework for trainee teachers to perform a gap analysis of their subject knowledge and track their subject knowledge development throughout the course.
 As a postgraduate qualification, a trainee teachers subject knowledge is not formally assessed as part of the course.
 Students are required to self assess their skills and identify their subject knowledge gaps (Rhoades 2014).
 Rhoades states "any overestimation or even underestimation of your knowledge will be counter productive".
 Trainee's self assessment of subject knowledge is varied and inaccurate as they have no benchmark or reference point to based their skills assessment upon (Schmid 2021 1.1).
 Trainees lack the knowledge of the curriculum to judge if their stills are sufficient.
-(Jones et al., 2019) cited McNamara (1991) in stating; a teachers' restricted subject knowledge affects the quality of teaching and causes serious deficiencies in student learning, this deficiency is not immediately identifiable
+(Jones et al., 2019) cited McNamara (1991) in stating; a teachers' restricted subject knowledge affects the quality of teaching and causes serious deficiencies in student learning, this deficiency is not immediately identifiable.
+(D2 V pedagogical research)

 Currently trainees are asked to rate their knowledge category's on a scale of 1 (insecure knowledge) to 4 (I could teach this) each school term.
 Some examples of the current categories: